manzapanza/git-mnz/README.md

 # git-mnz
-A custom plugin for ohmyzsh to extend the git plugin
+A custom plugin for Oh My Zsh to extend the git plugin.

 ## Prerequisites